• Skip to primary navigation

 Phase two and three

-• Conduct desk research and stakeholder mapping to identify funding to WEE, WFI and WECs
+• Conducted desk research to identify funding to WEE, WFI, and WECs and assess GI among funders and gender-responsive budgeting (GRB) among governments

-• Conduct in–country research to validate and supplement our desk research findings
+• Conducted in–country research to validate and supplement our desk research findings, with the support of our country consultants and budget experts

-• Carry out key informant interviews with government officials, donors, implementers, women’s rights organisations and academics
+• Carried out key informant interviews with government officials, funders, implementers, women’s rights organisations and academics, with the support of our country consultants and budget experts

-• Implement a country funding survey of funding received or generated by organisations working towards WEE, WFI and WECs
+• Implemented a country funding survey of funding received or generated by organisations working towards WEE, WFI, and WECs

-• Collaborate with national stakeholders and networks to contextualise research and advocacy to build upon their existing knowledge and support ongoing efforts to promote WEE in each country
+• Collaborated with national stakeholders and networks to contextualise research and advocacy to build upon their existing knowledge and support ongoing efforts to promote WEE in each country

 • Targeted advocacy with key funders around findings and policy recommendations